Using playing cards to store hidden data:

 Numbers:

-At its most basic, we could encode data into everyday numbers.
+At its most basic, we can encode data into everyday numbers.
 An exact parallel to using cards would be using a list of the numbers 1 to 52.
 If we encode the data from the very first example (i.e. the 4-bit binary numbers 0001b up to 1111b, and then 0000b to 1010b), the resulting encoded numbers would look like this: 4, 7, 11, 12, 14, 18, 20, 22, 23, 26, 27, 28, 29, 33, 36, 37, 39, 41, 43, 44, 45, 46, 49, 50, 52, 1, 2, 3, 6, 8, 9, 10, 25, 32, 40, 42, 48, 15, 17, 21, 24, 34, 35, 38, 47, 16, 31, 51, 13, 30, 5, 19.

 [If we were doing this with cards, the cards would be: 4S, 7S, JS, QS, AC, 5C, 7C, 9C, 10C, KC, AH, 2H, 3H, 7H, 10H, JH, KH, 2D, 4D, 5D, 6D, 7D, 10D, JD, KD, AS, 2S, 3S, 6S, 8S, 9S, 10S, QC, 6H, AD, 3D, 9D, 2C, 4C, 8C, JC, 8H, 9H, QH, 8D, 3C, 5H, QD, KS, 4H, 5S, 6C].